dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

 Today, multinational firms are investing enormous amounts of money abroad.
-These investments are diverse in nature and in importance: they range from a small production plant built by a textile company where labour is cheap, to a fully-fledged research centre established by a high-tech company in a region where there is an abundance of qualified engineers.
+These investments are diverse in nature and in importance: they range from a small production plant built by a textile company in a location where labour is cheap, to a fully-fledged research centre established by a high-tech company in a region where there is an abundance of qualified engineers.

 #
 ::: visualisation globe